FAQ - Sustainability

 What kind of dyes are used in Stanley/Stella products?

-In accordance with the main certifications we hold, i.e. Standard 100 by OEKO-TEX and GOTS, any chemical substances we use pose no risk to human health and the environment.
-For some steps of our production process, we need to use certain, non-toxic chemicals to achieve the desired performance or aesthetics of a product.
-As sustainability is at the heart of everything we do, we’re also exploring the possibility of using natural dyes from plants, food waste, minerals, etc., which would allow us to further reduce our chemical footprint.
-Natural dyes are, however, more expensive and bring their own challenges.
+In accordance with the main certifications we hold, i.e. Standard 100 by OEKO-TEX and GOTS by Control Union CU 819434, any chemical substances used in the production pose no risk to human health and the environment.
+For some steps of our production process, our suppliers need to use certain, non-toxic chemicals to achieve the desired performance or aesthetics of a product.
+As sustainability is at the heart of everything we do, we're also exploring the possibility of using natural dyes from plants, food waste, minerals, etc., which would allow us to further reduce our chemical footprint.

 How should I take care of my Stanley/Stella products?

-All our products comply with textile industry standards and requirements in terms of their physical and chemical properties, as well as durability and lifespan.
+All our products comply with textile industry standards and requirements in terms of their physical and chemical properties.
 Washing instructions are indicated on the label of each product.
 Most should be washed at 30°C and line-dried (i.e. not in a tumble drier).
 As well as helping to protect the environment, following these care instructions will help ensure the longest life possible for the products.

 Are Stanley/Stella products certified?